olandroveg/BCNMicroservices/README.md

 UDRF will store most of the information of the BCN, and will be queried by most of the other NFs.
 NWDAF:

 BCN Portal.
-Please contact: https://github.com/olandroveg/BCNPortal
+Please refer to: https://github.com/olandroveg/BCNPortal

-Core NRF: Please contact: https://github.com/olandroveg/CoreNRF
+Core NRF: Please refer to: https://github.com/olandroveg/CoreNRF

 Some of the above NF are configured to use MySql DB.